 Editor rating: 8 / 10Joao Rocha –– The study of Lopez and collaborators demonstrated that some female dieters are more susceptible to the effects of effortful self-control than others.
 These dieters subsequently fail to recruit brain regions associated with inhibitory control, which may determine their impaired ability to resist subsequent food temptations.

 Editor rating: 8 / 10Bob Patton –– A useful review on an important issue

 Editor rating: 8 / 10Antonio Palazón-Bru –– A paper to determine that the Spanish version of this test is useful for clinical practice.

-Section Editor rating: 8 / 10Stephen Macknik –– The reviewers and editors all agree that this is high impact.
+Section Editor rating: 8 / 10Stephen Macknik –– The editor and reviewers are enthusiastic.

 Discussing these articles